1jour1vin

 red meat

-"A lovely basket of red and black fruits nuanced with flowers—such is the aromatic gift of this expressive and indulgent wine.
-The structure still appears firm, but it promises longevity, as the substance is dense enough to integrate it. " (Le Guide Hachette des Vins 2022).
-A rich and powerful Cahors, it can be drunk now but will undoubtedly age elegantly for many years to come.
+“A lovely basket of red and black berries with floral notes—that is the aromatic gift of this expressive, indulgent wine.
+The structure still feels firm, but it promises longevity, as the body is dense enough to support it. ” (Le Guide Hachette des Vins 2022).
+A rich and powerful Cahors, it can be enjoyed now but will undoubtedly age gracefully for many years to come.

-Buy your Clos d'un Jour wines at the best price in a private sale!
+Buy your Clos d'un Jour wines at the best price through a private sale!

 Rated site